 By now it should be around 10am, which is perfect timing since that’s when the Duomo di San Gimignano opens its doors.
 This stunning Romanesque cathedral is an absolute must-see during a day in San Gimignano, and you’ll understand why the moment you step inside.

 The exterior might look relatively simple, but don’t let that fool you.
-The interior is absolutely breathtaking, covered floor to ceiling with incredible 14th-century frescoes that tell biblical stories in vivid detail.
-The artwork is so well-preserved and vibrant that it feels like you’re stepping into a medieval storybook.
+The interior is absolutely breathtaking.
+It is covered floor to ceiling with incredible 14th-century frescoes that tell biblical stories in vivid detail.
+The artwork is well-preserved and vibrant.
+Just stunning.

-Family Tip: Kids often love spotting different animals and characters in the frescoes, so it can be a fun treasure hunt to keep them engaged while you soak in the incredible artistry.
+Family Tip: Kids often love spotting different animals and characters in the frescoes.
+It can be a fun treasure hunt to keep them engaged while you admire the art.

 Go To The Top Of One Of The Medieval Towers

 Head to Palazzo Comunale to purchase your San Gimignano pass.
-The basic pass includes access to the Civic Museum (where you’ll see fascinating artifacts and artwork that tell the story of the town’s history), the Pinacoteca (an art gallery featuring beautiful religious paintings and local artwork), and most importantly, access to Torre Grossa, which is the tallest tower in San Gimignano.
+The basic pass includes access to the Civic Museum, where you’ll see fascinating artifacts and artwork that tell the story of the town’s history, the Pinacoteca, an art gallery featuring beautiful religious paintings and local artwork, and access to Torre Grossa, which is the tallest tower in San Gimignano.

 Torre Grossa opens at 10am during peak season and 11am in the off-season, so plan accordingly.

-Trust me, this is absolutely worth it!
-My friend and I did this upgrade and we were so glad we did for such a small additional cost.
+It is absolutely worth the extra 4 euros!
+My friend and I did this upgrade, and we were so glad we did for such a small additional cost.
 More on this later.

-Did you know: Today you can see 14 magnificent towers still standing, but back in the 14th century there were an incredible 72 towers piercing the sky!
+Did you know?: Today you can see 14 magnificent towers still standing, but back in the 14th century there were an incredible 72 towers piercing the sky!
+It’s hard to believe.

 You May Also Like: A Day in Siena: Fall In Love With Tuscany’s Most Beautiful Medieval City